Openstack Trove - Database as a Service

 Lead Software Developer, HP

-Vipul Sabhaya works in the HP Cloud Platform Services team out of Seattle as a Lead Software Developer.
-Vipul led the HP Cloud effort to get a Database as a Service product to Private Beta with Openstack RedDwarf.
+Vipul Sabhaya works in the HP Cloud Platform Services team out of Seattle, and leads the Messaging as a Service product based on Openstack Cue.
+Prior to starting the Cue project, Vipul was heavily involved in Trove and responsible for shipping it to production on HP Cloud.
 Vipul is excited about building awesome community-based Platform as a Service software on top of Openstack.
 Before joining HP Cloud, Vipul worked on architecture and development of Cloud-based B2B Integration Platform at Hubspan.
 Vipul graduated with a Bachelors in Computer Science from the University of Washington.

 Sr. Software Developer, Rackspace